Buying property in Valparaiso?

 Are days-on-market for rentals falling in Valparaiso as of 2026?

-As of January 2026, there is no official citywide days-on-market statistic for Valparaiso rentals, but the fact that rents softened in UF terms during 2025 suggests that landlords are not leasing faster than before and may need to offer concessions or wait longer to find tenants.
+As of early 2026, there is no official citywide days-on-market statistic for Valparaiso rentals, but rent softening in UF terms through 2025 suggests leasing times are not dropping and landlords in average locations are likely waiting longer.

 Are vacancies dropping in the best areas of Valparaiso as of 2026?